AserJuma/dev-mind-speed/README.md

 2. Install dependencies:
    ```
-   npm install
+   npm i
    ```

-3. Adjust local .env variables in the directory with the following variables:
+3. Adjust your local .env variables in the directory with the following variables:
    ```
    PORT=8080
    DB_HOST=your_database_host